 The Church of Jesus Christ of Latter-day Saints Storage Recommendations

-For many years, The Church of Jesus Christ of Latter-day Saints has encouraged members to have a supply of basic food, water and financial reserves to sustain them through personal crisis as well as larger scale emergencies.
+For many years, The Church of Jesus Christ of Latter-day Saints has encouraged members to have a supply of basic food, water, and financial reserves to sustain them through a personal crisis as well as larger-scale emergencies.
 They have become the standard for home food storage.

 They recommend starting with a 3 month supply of foods that you eat every day.
 These supplies are regularly rotated.
 Once you have your 3 month supply it is time to build your long term food storage.